 These premium stores invite customers to get involved with the latest technology and network innovations.
 As well as exploring the latest mobile devices, customers can get hands on with live products such Google Home, Apple Watch, EE Live TV and Samsung's VR headsets.

-The ‘cathedral’ principle
+The ‘cathedral' effect

-The overall store experience is designed around the ‘cathedral’ principle, something we use quite a lot at Quinine.
+The overall store experience is designed around the ‘cathedral’ effect, something we use quite a lot at Quinine.
 High ceilings at the front of the store ‘wow’ customers as they step inside.
 Lower ceilings at the centre create a more ‘intimate’ space, for face-to-face chats with staff.

 Once they’re in, customers are greeted by EE’s new showcase stage, a flexible display space, designed for all kinds of physical and digital experiences.
 EE staff use large digital screens and display props to engage with customers, with themes changing every three to six weeks, to keep everything fresh and relevant.

 We put familiar devices like phones and tablets right at the back of the store, so that people get the chance to browse new products and services as they walk through.
-An illuminated wall and dramatic, oversize product displays invite customers to browse, select and compare.
+An illuminated wall and dramatic, oversized product displays invite customers to browse, select and compare.

-We also developed a flexible display system that works in existing stores and allows new product ranges and categories to be easily switched around and merchandised by store staff.
+In addition, we also developed a flexible display system that works in existing stores and allows new product ranges and categories to be easily switched around and merchandised by store staff.

 EE’s commitment to service is highlighted by a dedicated Help Hub, positioned in the heart of the store.
 It is set away from the walls to encourage customers and staff to walk around and use the whole structure.
-Raising the height of the Help Hub by 70mm subtly encourages customers to lean in, a more comfortable and informal way of connecting with staff.
+Raising the height of the Help Hub by 70mm, subtly encourages customers to lean in, a more comfortable and informal way of connecting with staff.

 Familiar yet modern